 We anticipate our Lord’s promised return, which could occur at any moment.
 According to the Father’s plan, Jesus Christ will one day return in power to bring completion of salvation and rewards to believers and judgment and wrath to unbelievers.
 The Bible teaches that the years leading up to the judgment will be marked by increasing evil, but the actual time of the end is unknown.
 It could begin at any moment.
 Though the details of Christ’s return are sometimes unclear, its reality is certain, and all believers are called to live holy lives in anticipation of His coming.

 1 Thessalonians 4:13–5:11; 2 Thessalonians 2:1–12; Hebrews 9:28; and Revelation 19:11–16.

 Resurrection of Humanity

-We are convinced that all who have died will be brought back from beyond—believers to everlasting communion with God and unbelievers to everlasting separation from God.
-Though a believer’s spirit is ushered into the Lord’s presence immediately upon physical death, the fullness of salvation awaits Christ’s return, when He will resurrect believers in glorified bodies like His own immortal body which can never die.
-While all believers throughout history will enjoy eternal life in perfect paradise, unbelievers will be resurrected to suffer eternal conscious punishment for their sins.
+We are convinced that all who have died will be brought back from beyond—believers to everlasting communion with God and unbelievers to eternal separation from God.
+Though a believer’s spirit is ushered into the Lord’s presence immediately upon physical death, the fullness of salvation awaits Christ’s return, when He will resurrect believers in glorified bodies like His own immortal body, which can never die.
+While all believers throughout history will enjoy eternal life in perfect paradise, unbelievers will be resurrected to suffer everlasting conscious punishment for their sins.